massimocaprinali/cloud-foundry-public/data-security.md

 ## Restoring deleted data for {{site.data.keyword.ibmcf_notm}}
 {: #data-restore}

 An app that was deleted from {{site.data.keyword.ibmcf_notm}} cannot be restored.
-If you need to restore a deleted app, you will need to redeploy the app.
+If you need to restore a deleted app, redeploy the app.